discourse/discourse/docs/INSTALL-digital-ocean.md

 <img src="https://meta-discourse.r.worldssl.net/uploads/default/3008/ced00cf4782f020c.png" width="568" height="137">

 Congratulations!
-You now have your own instance of Discourse, accessible via the domain name you entered in `app.yml` earlier.
+You now have your own instance of Discourse!

 <img src="https://meta-discourse.r.worldssl.net/uploads/default/_optimized/f77/1a4/68503db6d2_690x280.png" width="690" height="291">

-You can also access it by visiting the server IP address directly, e.g. `http://192.168.1.1`.
+It should be accessible via the domain name you entered earlier, provided you configured the DNS.
+If not, you can also access it by visiting the server IP directly, e.g. `http://192.168.1.1`.

 # Log In and Become Admin

 Sign into your Discourse instance.
-There should be a reminder visible on the site about which email was used for the  `DISCOURSE_DEVELOPER_EMAILS` address.
-Be sure you log in with that email, and your account will be made Admin by default.
+There is a reminder at the top about `DISCOURSE_DEVELOPER_EMAILS`; be sure you log in via one of those email addresses, and your account will automatically be made an Admin.

 # Post-Install Maintenance